Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Numerical realization of the algorithm. Complexity of checking polinomials for equality at some points

-\paragraph{Precision and complexity of computations required for numerical realization of the algorithm.} We obtain the values of $((A^{(i)})^{-1})_{ii}$ by solving the linear system of equations $A^{(i)}y\!=\!e_i$.
-The value of $((A^{(i)})^{-1})_{ii}$ is the $i$-th component of the vector $y$.
-In order to solve the systems of linear equations, we may use such iterative methods as the Gauss-Seidel method ({\it the GS-method}) or the simple iteration method.
-As we shall note further, these methods converge at the rate of geometric progression for any starting vector because the systems matrices have the strong diagonal predominance.
+where $\{e_i\}_{i=1}^n$ is a standard basis of $\mathbb{R}^n$. $((A^{(i)})^{-1})_{ii}$ is a value of the $i$-th component of $y$.
+In order to solve the systems of linear equations, we may use such iterative methods as the Gauss-Seidel method ({\it the GS-method}) or another method.
+The Jacobi method will be preferred to effectively leverage parallel computations.
+These methods converge at the rate of geometric progression for any starting vector because matrices of the systems have the strong diagonal predominance.

-Using the standard numeric Double type, we can solve $GI$ instances from \cite{Foggia} and the instances that we obtain for strongly regular graphs from \cite{SpenceLib}.
-We choose $\varepsilon_i\!\in\![\delta,1)$, $\delta\ge 0.001$ and use $10$ iterations of the GS-method.
-Further, proving the Propositions 1, 2 and 3, we justify the numerical realization of the algorithm for the general case of $GI$.
-To do this, we must show that, for the input graphs $G$ and $H$, if $G\!\simeq\!H$, then numerical realization of the algorithm terminates with message that the graphs are isomorphic, else it terminates with the message that they are not isomorphic.
-For this purpose, we must \begin{itemize} \item[--] estimate the number of iterations that is needed to achieve precision that is sufficient to check the equality (\ref{3.1}) using the GS-method, \item[--] estimate mantissa's length of the machine numbers that is needed to fix the difference of the real values they are represent. \end{itemize} If $G\!\not\simeq\!
-H$, we have $\eta_{\mbox{ {$G$}}}\!\not\equiv\!\eta_{\mbox{ {$H$}}}$.
-We have two posibilities: \begin{itemize} \item[1)] $\eta_{\mbox{ {$G$}}}(0,\ldots,0)\neq\eta_{\mbox{ {$H$}}}(0,\ldots,0)$, \item[2)] $\eta_{\mbox{ {$G$}}}(0,\ldots,0)=\eta_{\mbox{ {$H$}}}(0,\ldots,0)$. \end{itemize}
+Using the standard numeric double type, we can solve GI instances from \cite{Foggia} and the instances that we obtain for strongly regular graphs from \cite{SpenceLib}.
+We choose $\varepsilon_i\!\in\![\delta,1)$, $\delta\ge 0.001$, and use $10$ iterations of the GS-method to obtain approximate solutions for all of these instances.

+Further, proving the Propositions 3, 4 and 5, we justify the numerical realization of the algorithm for the general case of GI.
+To do this, we must:

+1) estimate the number of iterations that is needed to achieve accuracy that is sufficient to check the equality (\ref{3.1});

+2) estimate mantissa length of the machine numbers that is needed to fix the difference of the real values they are represent by obtaining approximate solutions with needed precision.